allan-simon/oauth2-symfony2-vagrant-fosuserbundle/README.md

 # Oauth2 server (Vagrant + apache2 + posgresql + php-fpm + symfony)

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/allan-simon/oauth2-symfony2-vagrant-fosuserbundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/allan-simon/oauth2-symfony2-vagrant-fosuserbundle/?branch=master)

+It currently support PHP5.4 ad PHP5.5, for support of PHP5.6, we're waiting for Doctrine2.5 to be released

 Please read and check this Readme from times to times so that to not waste time later wondering how to do things which are